Sociopaths: the path to self-preservation or mental pathology. What is sociopathy and why is it dangerous?

 Eric Bern [ | ]

-Primary Source: Berne E. Introduction to Psychiatry and Psychoanalysis for the Uninitiated. - Minsk, 1998
+Main source: Bern E. Introduction to psychiatry and psychoanalysis for the uninitiated. - Minsk, 1998

-The personality traits of antisocial psychopaths often lead them to commit crimes, and as a result, to stay in prison, however, they never regret committing a crime, but only that they got caught on it.
-They can also self-fulfill themselves as leaders of sects, criminal and fraudulent groups.
+The personality traits of antisocial psychopaths often lead them to commit crimes and, as a result, end up in prison, but they never regret committing a crime, only that they got caught doing it.
+They can also realize themselves as leaders of sects, criminal and fraudulent groups.
 They often become drug addicts or abuse alcohol, but not so much because they avoid reality, but because they indulge their desires.

 Etiology and pathogenesis[ | ]

-The reasons have not been reliably identified so far.
-There are diametrically opposed points of view, according to one of which sociopathy is a hereditary disease or a consequence of a genetic defect (possibly a mutation), according to another, the reasons for the development of sociopathy in an individual lie solely in the problems of upbringing and social environment.
+The reasons have not been reliably identified to date.
+There are diametrically opposed points of view, according to one of which sociopathy is a hereditary disease or a consequence of a genetic defect (possibly a mutation), according to another - the reasons for the development of sociopathy in an individual lie solely in problems of upbringing and social environment.
 Most psychologists take an intermediate position on this issue, leaning in one direction or another depending on their beliefs.
-The presence of concomitant mental disorders (psychosis, schizophrenia, oligophrenia), as well as a history of traumatic brain injury, can have a significant impact.
+The presence of concomitant mental disorders (psychosis, schizophrenia, mental retardation), as well as a history of traumatic brain injury, can have a significant impact.

 Therapy [ | ]

-They almost never come to psychotherapists on their own and are practically unable to form a working alliance with a therapist that is critical for many therapies (primarily psychoanalytic).
-However, sometimes they feel that the relationships of other people, apparently, are built on different principles than theirs, and as a result, they lack something important in themselves, which, in the end, can lead them to a session with a psychologist.
-Some also feel that psychoanalysts are deliberately trying to discredit them in the eyes of others, imposing on them the image of them as a crazy person who wants to attack, rape, rob or commit acts of bullying without interruption, as a result of which they behave in an extremely aggressive way towards anyone who tries to use to them standard psychoanalysis. .
-To correct impulsivity, normotimics, sedative antipsychotics can be used.
+They almost never come to psychotherapists on their own and are practically unable to form a working alliance with a therapist, which is critical for many therapies (primarily psychoanalytic).
+However, sometimes they feel that the relationships of other people are apparently built on different principles than theirs, and as a result, they lack something important in themselves, which, in the end, can lead them to a session with a psychologist.
+Some also feel that psychoanalysts deliberately try to discredit them in the eyes of others, imposing on them the image of them as a crazy person who constantly wants to attack, rape, rob or commit acts of abuse, as a result of which they behave in an extremely aggressive manner towards anyone who tries to use standard psychoanalysis to them. .
+To correct impulsivity, mood stabilizers and sedative neuroleptics can be used.

 Literature [ | ]